Harsh-Singh-02/Length_Update_Functionality/README.md

 ![3d_design](https://s3.amazonaws.com/furnishup/design.png)

-## Developing and Running Locally

-To get started, clone the repository and ensure you npm >= 3 and grunt installed, then run:

-    npm install
-    grunt

-The latter command generates `example/js/blueprint3d.js` from `src`.

 The easiest way to run locally is to run a local server from the `example` directory.
 There are plenty of options.
 One uses Python's built in webserver: